M55 motorway: History

-Future plans
+Junction 2

-The motorway has no junction 2.
+Until 2023, the motorway had no junction 2.
 A proposed South Ribble link road would have involved the extension of the M65 motorway around the west of Preston to link to the M55 at the missing junction.
 The link road proposal has been dormant since the mid-1990s.
 Between 1993 and 1995, the M6 around the east of Preston was widened to four lanes, making the link road proposal less likely.

 As part of a City Deal signed between Preston City Council and central Government in late 2013, both Lancashire County Council and Preston City Council agreed in principle to build a 'Preston Western Distributor Road' which would link the A583/A584 outside Clifton to a new junction 2 of the M55.

-Construction of the new road began in September 2019 and will involve a new motorway junction, four new bridges and two viaducts.
-Completion of the £200 million scheme is scheduled for early in 2023.
+Construction of the new road began in September 2019 and involved a new motorway junction, four new bridges and two viaducts.
+The £200 million scheme was completed in July 2023 and was named Edith Rigby Way.
+Moto Hospitality submitted plans to Preston City Council in December 2024 to build a services station off junction 2.

 Incidents

 Aircraft test landing

-During construction of the M55, a Jaguar military aircraft from nearby Warton Aerodrome made a test landing on the motorway, in order to prove its capability to use makeshift runways in time of war.
+In April 1975, during work to extend the motorway, a test was conducted, by test pilot Tim Ferguson, using a Jaguar military jet aircraft from nearby Warton Aerodrome to prove the viability of using the road as a makeshift runway in time of war.
+The demonstration was not publicised, in the interests of public safety, but many spectators crossed the fields and gathered on the banks at the side of the motorway to watch.